-Third, to give those students that continue for the "international nature management" stream the necessary entry-level for advanced courses on more specific issues.
+Third, to give those students that continue with MSc and PhD degrees the necessary entry-level for advanced courses on more specific issues.

 The student will gain an understanding of the issues underlying conservation, how scientific research can be used to address these issues, and the necessity of trade-offs and short-cuts to do this effectively.

 Explain the intrinsic value of conservation of species, groups of species and high-biodiversity areas and of the economic realities constraining practical conservation.

 Integrate basic knowledge from population ecology, behavioural biology, population genetics, evolutionary biology and macroecology in questions of practical conservation.

 Provide a general overview of the population biology of invasive species, of the traits that these species have in common, and of the typical ways in which they threaten native biodiversity.